donbrae/glossar/README.md

 `fuse.basic.min.js:9 Uncaught TypeError: e.trim is not a function`

 Undefined property (e.g. relatit tae `tr`) (check complex verbs first).
 Stert by remuivin individual data files frae biggin process.

+# Properties

+## `heeze`

+This will gie a wird a heeze tae the tap o the results unner a couple o conditions: ony heezed items that’s highlichtit and that marras the wird bein searched for will be shiftit tae the tap.
+This wirks aboot an issue whaurin ‘haud’ and ‘hae’ haes the same score whan the uiser searches for ‘have’.
+We likely want to mak siccar ‘hae, hiv’ is at the tap.
+In anither instance, searchin for ‘dae’ will return results for ‘dae’ and ‘dae’, whaur the seicont means ‘dinna’.
+We’d want the first tae be at the tap as it’s mebbe mair likely tae be what the uiser wad expect.

+On the ither haund, ye coud eik a `heeze` tae the ither ‘dae’ sae that ‘deh’ pits it at the tap (`heeze: 'deh'`), as fowk is likely tae be leukin for the negative 'dae' if they search for ‘deh’ (‘I dae ken’ is common).
+I’v actually insteid eikit ‘deh’ as a trigger, but ye coud hae duin it either wey.

+# Highlichting

+Trigger wirds (`tr`) ar highlichtit by defaut.
+The `hl` property owerrides `tr` highlichting in cases whaur we dinna want aw the `tr` wirds bein highlichtit.

+	{
+	    sc: ['takkin', 'taein'],
+	    en: 'taking',
+	    tr: ['take', 'teuk', 'took', 'taen', 'takken', 'teuken', 'taken', 'tane', 'tooken', 'tookin'],
+	    hl: ['takken', 'tane', 'taen'], // Stops aw [tr] wirds frae bein highlichtit; wirds in [sc] and [en] will be highlichtit by defaut, sae need tae pit them here an aw.
+Assign an empty array if you want none of the 'tr' items to cause highlighting
+	    ex: 'I wis takkin the dug for a walk whan it stertit smirrin',
+	    gr: 'pres participle o the v <span>tae tak</span>' }

 # Reference